pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 and installed using
 [these instructions](https://github.com/SignalK/signalk-server-node/blob/master/SERVERPLUGINS.md).

+Restart Signal K after installation.

 ## Using the plugin

-The plugin is enabled by default and after installation you should be able to immediately view all tank data available in Signal K by selecting *Signalk-Tank-Monitor* in your host server's *Webapps* interface.
+You should be able to immediately view all tank data available in Signal K by opening the *Signalk-Tank-Monitor* webapp from your host server's *Webapps* interface.

+Time-series logging is disabled iby default.
+In this case, the plugin simply checks its configuration and exits, placing no burden on the host server.

+When time-series logging is enabled, the plugin periodically records tank data and clicking anywhere in the webapp display will open a graphical rendering of historic tank data.
+Clicking in the displayed graph will dismiss its display; clicking the right and left margins cycles through the available graph timescales.

 ## Configuration

-The behaviour of __signalk-tank-monitor__ and the appearance of the generated web page can be adjusted using the configuration interface at *Server->Plugin Config->Tank monitor*.
+The appearance of the webapp and the behaviour of __signalk-tank-monitor__ can be adjusted using the configuration interface at *Server->Plugin Config->Tank monitor*.

-Configuration of the plugin involves specifying one or more *tweaks* each of which is a collection of configuration properties.
+Configuration of the plugin involves specifying one or more *tweaks*. which collectively modify the handling of one or more tank data streams.

 A tweak is either global in scope (that is it applies to every tank data stream) or specialised so that it applies to only a restricted number (perhaps just a single) data stream.
-Specialisation is achieved by including a __path__ property within as tweak which defines the restriction that should be imposed on all other tweak properties.
+Specialisation is achieved by including a __path__ property within a tweak which defines the scope of application of any other properties.
 Specialised tweak's exert more influence than their less specialised siblings.
 For example, the following pair of tweaks sets the display color of all